jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 What is the Cinemas Project?
 =====================
 The Cinemas Project is a WebApi project written in .NET 7 following DDD and Clean Architecture.
-Ticketing bounded context manage the cinema showtimes and ticket reservation.
+Reservation bounded context manage the cinema showtimes and ticket reservation.

 ## How to use:

 - You will need the latest Visual Studio 2022 and the latest .NET Core SDK (at least .NET 7 SDK).
 - You will need also Docker Desktop running on your machine.
-- To run the project just find and build the solution file JordiAragon.Cinemas.Ticketing.sln and select docker-compose as startup project.
+- To run the project just find and build the solution file JordiAragon.Cinemas.Reservation.sln and select docker-compose as startup project.

 ## Architecture: